Plastic recycling

 Plastic recycling is the processing of plastic waste into other products.
 Recycling can reduce dependence on landfills, conserve resources and protect the environment from plastic pollution and greenhouse gas emissions.
 Recycling rates lag behind those of other recoverable materials, such as aluminium, glass and paper.
 From the start of plastic production through to 2015, the world produced around 6.3 billion tonnes of plastic waste, only 9% of which has been recycled and only ~1% has been recycled more than once.
 Of the remaining waste, 12% was incinerated and 79% was either sent to landfills or released into the environment as pollution.

 Almost all plastic is non-biodegradable and without recycling, spreads across the environment where it causes plastic pollution.
 For example, as of 2015, approximately 8 million tonnes of waste plastic enters the oceans annually, damaging oceanic ecosystems and forming ocean garbage patches.

-Almost all recycling is mechanical and involves the melting and reforming of plastic into other items.
+Most plastic recycling is currently mechanical and involves the melting and reforming of plastic into other items.
 This can cause polymer degradation at the molecular level, and requires that waste be sorted by colour and polymer type before processing, which is often complicated and expensive.
 Errors can lead to material with inconsistent properties, rendering it unappealing to industry.
 Though filtration in mechanical recycling reduces microplastic release, even the most efficient filtration systems cannot prevent the release of microplastics into wastewater.

 In feedstock recycling, waste plastic is converted into its starting chemicals, which can then become fresh plastic.
 This involves higher energy and capital costs.
 Alternatively, plastic can be burned in place of fossil fuels in energy recovery facilities, or biochemically converted into other useful chemicals for industry.
 In some countries, burning is the dominant form of plastic waste disposal, particularly where landfill diversion policies are in place.

-Plastic recycling is low in the waste hierarchy, meaning that reduction and reuse are more favourable and long-term solutions for sustainability.
+Plastic recycling is low in the waste hierarchy; waste reduction and plastic reuse are more favourable and long-term solutions for environmental sustainability.

-It has been advocated since the early 1970s, but due to economic and technical challenges, did not impact the management of plastic waste to any significant extent until the late 1980s.
+Recycling of plastics has been encouraged since the early 1970s, however, due to economic and technical challenges, such recycling did not impact the management of plastic waste to any significant extent until the late 1980s.